This document provides a set of design

 after your design is complete), your power estimation results are less accurate.
 If you have

-an existing design or a partially-completed compiled design, use the Generate Early Power Estimator File command in the
+an existing design or a partially-completed compiled design, use the Generate the Power and Thermal Calculator Import File command in the

-Quartus® Prime software to provide input to the spreadsheet.
+Quartus® Prime software to provide input to the PTC.